Marshall University (Political Science)

 As an example, Real Property law is quite stable and has as its origins historical developments during the Middle Ages.
 Trusts developed as a "cat and mouse game" between the King and the aristocracy regarding taxation of Realty.
 The reason that title to real estate must vest in someone at all times is because the King needed to know whom to assess for taxes.
 Personal property which at the time was of so little value can be abandoned.
 In fact, during this period land was considered the only true value.
 If someone rented a dwelling that burned, he was required to continue paying rent because it was the land that was considered useful and necessary for economic purposes.

 In contrast, tort law, e.g. personal injury, has evolved fundamentally in the last half of the twentieth century whereby courts engaged in social policy making by seeking to spread the risk of loss across the public generally.
 Again, tax law can be very fluid depending on the composition of the Congress and state legislatures and their philosophy.
 Business law developed in a manner consistent with the practical needs of commerce.
 I hold a Bachelor's degree in political science from Marshall University.
 I minored in English and History.
-I graduated from the University of Tennessee
+I graduated from the University of Tennessee College of law in 1987.
+I taught business law at the former Lexington Community College to undergraduate students.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.